shaongitbd/onuze/COMMENTS_API.md

 # Onuze - Comments API Endpoints

-This document describes the available API endpoints for managing comments in the SecureThread backend.
+This document describes the available API endpoints for managing comments in the Onuze backend.

 ## Core Comment Endpoints